tenbonks/nuTROLLA/README.md

 The links shown to users will depend on if their logged in or not, so there are no links a user shouldn't be pressing, and there is authorisation checks on pages where users shouldn't be visiting, such as if a user who isn't signed in tries to access the profile app, they will be redirected to login, and if a user who is logged in, tries to access pages regarding product management, they will be notified that they aren't authorised.

 The colours used for the site are inspired from "Vapourwave/Synthwave/Cyberpunk" themes, these correlate with gaming and pluck on the nostalgia strings, and really make the site stand out from other sites in the "Controller Refurbishment" business.
 The site reflows all the way down to 320px and looks just as good in mobile, as it does in desktop.
+To see the exact colour sheet I referenced, click [HERE](https://github.com/tenbonks/nuTROLLA/blob/master/project_info/cyber-punk-color-pallate.png)

 During the development and planning of this project I took a lot of inspiration and guidance of the project Boutique Ado, as I found it fit really well with what I wanted to achieve from my site idea, so structurally there are lots of similarities, more about this in the aknowlegments at the bottom of this README